aws-samples/systems-manager-centralized-software-distributor/README.md

 ![](images/automation-executions-mgt.png)
 <p align="center">Figure 2: Automation executions (management account))</p>

-[ALT TEXT: On the Executions tab, the Automation executions are displayed in a table organized by execution ID, document name, status, start time, end time, and executed by.]

 Click each execution to validate if they were completed successfully.

 Depending on the number of regions, accounts, and instances that you execute this solution against, a successful run of the execution looks like the following in the CSD-DistributeSoftwarePackage execution details: